Adrenal Fatigue and Stress

 Stress can help you perform under pressure, or motivate you to do your best.
 When you are constantly stressed, however, your body and mind pay the price.
 Bring your nervous system back into balance by learning how to recognize the symptoms of chronic stress and adrenal fatigue.
 Stress actually protects you, helping you stay focused, energetic, and alert.
-It can save your life by giving you extra strength to defend yourself or kicking you into overdrive to slam on the brakes to avoid a crash.
+It can save your life by giving you extra strength to defend yourself.
+It can kick you into overdrive to slam on the brakes to avoid a crash.

-Beyond a certain point, though it begins causing major damage to your health, your mood, your productivity, your relationships, and your quality of life.
+Beyond a certain point, though, it begins causing major damage.
+As a result, your health suffers, your mood changes, your productivity falls off, your relationships get prickly, and your quality of life falls.

 Stress is stress

 Your body does not distinguish between good stress and bad stress.
 That is, you may find yourself in chronic stress…always stressed out.
-Chronic stress can suppress your immune system, upset your digestive and reproductive systems, increase the risk of heart attack and stroke, and speed up the aging process, while it rewires your brain, leaving you vulnerable to anxiety, depression, and other mental health problems.
+Chronic stress can suppress your immune system, upset your digestive and reproductive systems, and increase the risk of heart attack and stroke.
+It can speed up the aging process while it rewires your brain, leaving you vulnerable to anxiety, depression, and other mental health problems.

 Causes of stress